Joseph Conforte: Bankruptcy court

 1982, while in Brazil, Conforte deeded his assets to Sally and she filed for bankruptcy in Reno.

 December 1984, Conforte was released from federal prison after serving twelve months of what was an original twenty-year sentence for tax evasion and fraud.

 Conforte served no jail time for the state crime of attempted bribery of the Lyon County district attorney.

 The IRS drastically reduced the tens of millions of dollars of taxes Joe and Sally Conforte owed to $7.3 million.

 Conforte created a public offering of Mustang Ranch stock that could have satisfied the remainder of his debt to the IRS, but three attempts at the IPO failed.
 Joe then blamed the IRS for interference through his bankruptcy attorney.
-Conforte's attorney, Peter A. Perry declared on September 21, 1990: "...[IRS] attempts at frustrating the sale[s] were not done in good faith in complete contravention of the agreement between Confortes and IRS to convert the Ranch to a Chapter 7."
+Conforte's attorney, Peter A. Perry declared on September 21, 1990: "...[IRS] attempts at frustrating the sale[s] were not done in good faith in complete contravention of the agreement between Conforte and IRS to convert the Ranch to a Chapter 7."